title: Strawberry docs

 Extending the view

-app, by overriding the following methods:
+class can be extended by overriding any of the following

-async get_root_value(self, request: Request) -> Any
+async def get_root_value(self, request: Union[Request, WebSocket]) -> Optional[RootValue]

-async process_result(self, request: Request, result: ExecutionResult) -> GraphQLHTTPResponse
+async def process_result(self, request: Request, result: ExecutionResult) -> GraphQLHTTPResponse

-def encode_json(self, response_data: GraphQLHTTPResponse) -> str
+def encode_json(self, data: object) -> str

 get_context